Review and road test of the BMW 4 Series Convertible

 Ten Second Review of the BMW 4 Series Convertible

-BMW's 4 Series Convertible perseveres with a neat metal-folding roof that offers a different option to executive segment cabriolet buyers not already swayed by the competing charms of rival open-topped versions of the Audi A5 and Mercedes C-Class.
+BMW's second generation 4 Series Convertible switches to a fabric-folding roof and so can now offer a more credible alternative option to executive segment mid-sized cabriolet buyers not already swayed by the competing charms of rival open-topped versions of the Audi A5 and Mercedes C-Class.
 You won't get the large boot and cutting-edge driving dynamics of the 4 Series Coupe, but compensations come in the form of refinement, security and drop-top desirability.
-In short, you'd like one.
+You'd like one.

 Design and Build